 Our team have been there many times.
 We've helped change the skills landscape at GlaxoSmithKline, Heineken and many more.
-Book in a chat with the team and they'll help you draw up a free action plan for your skills framework.
+Book a free skills assessment with the team and they'll help you draw up a free action plan for your skills framework.

 Whether you call them skills, competencies or behaviours, the frameworks for describing what your people need to know and do at work have become far too complex.
 In most large companies, time and money are wasted on complex, static, multi-layered frameworks.

 Often based on no more than surveys and committee judgments, these legacy frameworks are rarely put into practice.
 External consultancies are brought in to help, but their frameworks are often too generic and unwieldy to keep up with the capabilities that matter in an evolving market.